Clearcreek/EnergyWatch04A/README.md

-"# The home of the project EnergyWatch04A"
+"# The home of gthe project EnergyWatch04A"